farmer-project/farmer/docs/farmer.yml.md

 ### env
 Environment variables you want to pass to the Docker container.

+### shared
+An array of files and directories (which should exists after code is cloned and `create` script is ran) which you want keep between your app deploys (revisions). e.g. Configuration files, user uploaded content.

 ### scripts
 Tells farmer to run some scripts on specific events: